Boone Carlyle: On the island

 Boone unsuccessfully tries to perform CPR on an unconscious Rose Henderson, which he claims to have learned when he was a lifeguard.
 Boone maintains a generally helpful attitude and remains protective of Shannon (his sister), although he criticizes her for her affectedness.
 His protective attitude combines with jealousy when she develops feelings for Sayid Jarrah, and Boone unsuccessfully attempts to discourage the relationship.

 Boone is drawn to the hunting and survival skills of John Locke, a fellow castaway.
 He becomes Locke's apprentice and begins to distance himself from the other survivors.
 Boone and Locke find a metal hatch while tracking the kidnapped Claire Littleton and Charlie Pace.
 The two excavate the hatch, keeping its existence a secret from the other survivors.
-Locke subjects Boone to a hallucinatory exercise on their twenty-fourth day on the island allowing Boone to resolve his feelings for Shannon, in which Boone sees Shannon after she is killed by the monster.
-Forty-one days after the crash, Boone and Locke discover a heroin runner's Beechcraft stuck high in a tree canopy.
-Boone climbs up into the aircraft and finds a working radio in the cockpit, which he uses to transmit a Mayday signal.
-He receives a response to his message by a man, later revealed to be Bernard Nadler of the tail-section survivors, but the aircraft unbalances and falls nose-first to the ground.
+Locke subjects Boone to a hallucinatory exercise on their twenty-fourth day on the island, allowing Boone to resolve his feelings for Shannon, in which Boone sees Shannon after she is killed by the monster.
+Forty-one days after the crash, Boone and Locke discover a heroin runner's Beechcraft plane stuck high in a tree canopy.
+Boone climbs up into the aircraft and finds a working radio in the cockpit, which he uses to transmit a mayday signal.
+He receives a response to his message from a man, later revealed to be Bernard Nadler of the tail-section survivors, but the aircraft unbalances and falls nose-first to the ground.
 Boone sustains severe injuries and, despite Jack's attempts to treat him, dies on November 2, 2004.
 Boone tries to pass a message to Shannon through Jack, but dies before he is able to finish the sentence.
 Somerhalder said the news of his character's death—the first death of a major character on the series—was "pretty devastating."

 Almost four weeks later, Locke experiences a self-induced hallucination, in which a longer-haired Boone appears and pushes Locke around in a wheelchair in an imaginary Sydney International Airport, with the other survivors present but acting in different roles.
 Boone tells Locke someone in the airport is in serious danger.
 Close to the end of the hallucination, Locke finds Eko's stick covered in blood and Boone appears bloody and injured.
 He tells Locke, "They've got him.
 You don't have much time."
-In the Oceanic Six's cover story, Boone was one of the ones who survived the initial crash, but soon died of internal injuries.
+In the Oceanic Six's cover story, Boone survived the initial crash but soon died of internal injuries.